Bracket-Bot-Inc/BracketBotOS/README.md

 3. Calibrate

 ```
-manager calibrate --only drive
+calibrate drive
 ```

 4. Run

 In one terminal:
 ```
-manager run --only camera drive mobile_joystick
+manager --only camera drive mobile_joystick
 ```

 In another terminal:

 ```
+source venv/bin/activate
-uv run apps/teleop.py
+python apps/teleop.py
 ```

 ## Debug

-- To prevent spamming of debug logs, you can access the .log files for all daemons with `debug-daemons` (or `debug-daemons > log` for easy copy pasting into LLMs)
+- You can access the .log files for all daemons with `debug-daemons` (or `debug-daemons > log` for easy copy pasting into LLMs)
 - `debug-systemd hotspot` to debug the hotspot network logs